alankrantas/circuitpython_experiments/speed_comparison.md

 * ESP8266/ESP32: MicroPython v1.13
 * ESP32-S2 and Metro M4: CircuitPython 6.1.0
-* RPi Pico uses MicroPython v1.13 and CircuitPython 6.2.0 beta
+* RPi Pico uses its MicroPython v1.13 and CircuitPython 6.2.0 beta

 Notes:

 * RPi Pico appers to run at 125 MHz in both MicroPython and CircuitPython.
 * ESP8266 can be set to 160 MHz in MP.
 By default ESP32 runs only at 160 MHz in MP.
 I set it to 240 MHz.
-I've tried other ESP32 boards but there's no different to ESP32-Pico.
+I've tried other ESP32 boards but there's no difference to ESP32-Pico.

 ### Solving 8-Queens problem (using a single Python list with recursion)